Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 * [Integrated Mesh](../docs/1.7/IntegratedMesh_ReadMe.md) - An integrated surface that may include vegetation, buildings and roads.
 * [Point](../docs/1.6/Point_ReadMe.md) - A collection of point data, like individual trees in a forest.
 * [Point Cloud](../docs/2.0/pcsl_ReadMe.md) - A volumetric collection of point data, like lidar data.
-* [Building](../docs/1.7/BSL_ReadMe.md) - A building including its components, such as windows, doors, chairs, etc.

 I3S is designed to support large datasets of 3D content ranging from local to global extent containing detailed features.
 Clients can visualize scene layers by taking advantage of the multi-LoD (level of detail) representation and symbology to create the right user experience for visualizing the 3D content.
 The I3S format continues to evolve and new functionality continues to be added.
-Previous versions of I3S (SLPK) can be converted and validated using the [I3S Converter](../i3s_converter/i3s_converter_ReadMe.md).
-You can find an overview of the[Version History of I3S](../README.md).

 I3S is organized as [nodes](#Nodes), which are structured into [node pages](#NodePages).
 The node page includes the bounding volume, child reference, count and the [level of detail selection](LevelofDetail.md).
 Nodes contain all the information to describe features including [geometry](#Geometry), [attributes](#Attributes) and [textures](#textures).
 Scene Layers can be created in cartesian 3D or in global 3D world [coordinate reference systems](#CRS).
 I3S Scene Layers can be delivered to web, mobile and desktop clients.
 Most users will interact with Scene Layers using applications with cloud or server-based information.
 In these cases, the scene layer content is on the server and is provided to clients through a RESTful interface.
 These web addressable resources provide access to the scene layer, nodes, and associated resources.
 Alternatively, a scene layer can be delivered as a Scene Layer Package.
 This is a single file that includes the complete node tree and all necessary resources in an archive.